MR-SEVERN-Gaming/Lego-Games-save-file-checksum-updater/README.md

 - Lego Indiana Jones 2: The Adventure Continues

 ## What this tool does
-- Recalculates and updates save file checksums
+- Calculates and updates save file checksums if the calculated one doesn't match
 - Ensures modified save files remain valid and load correctly in-game
 - Displays checksum values in both hexadecimal and decimal formats